 If you’re looking for a simple way to create a contract, we’ve created a suite of free contract templates that allow you to easily customize them to best fit the details of the sale at hand.
 You can leverage this tool to give you peace of mind for the work you do and time back to focus on that work.

 Once you’ve prepared the template to fit the transaction, you can attach it to the invoice and send it to your customer.
+(Take a look at these invoice examples for inspiration.)
 We’ve added a feature to Square Invoices that allows you to attach files, whether that’s contracts, before/after images, bills of sale, or purchase orders (just make sure they’re PDFs or jpgs).

 Your customers can download, sign, and store the attachments for their records to ensure the terms and conditions of the transaction are understood by both parties.